Filipzero/Transmission-Models-in-Networks-and-Their-Differences/README.md

 $$ \frac{dI}{dt} = \frac{β S I}{N} -γI $$

 where:
-* S(t) is the number of susceptible individuals at time t
-* I(t) is the number of infected individuals at time t
-* β is the infection rate, representing the probability per unit time that a susceptible individual becomes infected upon contact with an infected individual.
 * γ is the rate at which infected individuals return to the susceptible state.
 <img width="1184" height="739" alt="image CVSOE3" src="https://github.com/user-attachments/assets/53b54594-1132-4e13-ac9d-d0a66a32b58e" />